Nativity 2: Danger in the Manger: Plot

-As they leave, Sarah suddenly falls into labour and they place her on a donkey they found on the way to the castle and take shelter in a barn (which homages the actual birth of Jesus Christ) where Donald helps her give birth to twin boys.
-Mrs Bevan and the rest of St. Bernadette's join them, along with Donald and Rodrick's father who finally admits he is proud of Donald.
-Back at the castle, Oakmoor wins the 'Song for Christmas' though it should have been St. Bernadette's.
+As they leave, Sarah Peterson suddenly falls into labour and they place her on a donkey they found on the way to the castle and take shelter in a barn where Donald helps her give birth to twin boys.
+Mrs. Bevan and the rest of St. Bernadette's join them, along with Donald and Roderick's father who finally admits he is proud of Donald.
+Back at the castle Oakmoor wins the 'Song for Christmas', though it should have been St. Bernadette's.

-In the barn, Mr Shakespeare and Roderick show up.
-As Mr Poppy and the class sing another Christmas song for Donald, Sarah and their new babies, the two brothers finally reconcile and decide to get the family together more often, followed by Roderick placing his half of the locket given to him and Donald by their mother which makes Donald emotionally happy, Roderick then wishes him a Merry Christmas as the song finishes and Mr Poppy puts on a deep voice, making it sound like the donkey is saying "Merry Christmas", which gets everyone laughing.
+In the barn Mr. Shakespeare and Roderick show up.
+As Mr. Poppy and the class sing another Christmas song for Donald, Sarah and their new babies, the two brothers finally reconcile and decide to get the family together more often.